European oil 'mini-major' challenges industry's old model

 Still, developing the company’s “mini-major” concept will not be without challenges.
 Europe’s refining sector is expected to come under increasing strain in the coming years as huge refineries in the Middle East and Asia export bigger and bigger volumes of products such as diesel and gasoline.

-Varo Energy, which is also in oil production, will not disclose its earnings or give a breakdown of its business.
-Sawyer of FGE, however, says the company’s expertise in trading allows it to source products at good prices, not necessarily from its own business, and maximise profit.
+Varo Energy will not disclose its earnings or give a breakdown of its business.
+Sawyer of FGE, however, says the company’s expertise in trading allows it to source products at good prices, not necessarily from its own business, and maximize profit.

 “Having control over the full value chain gives them a lot of optionality to choose where to source to meet their demand at the pump,” said Sawyer.

-Note: (This story has been corrected to remove reference to Varo Energy producing oil in fifth and twelfth paragraphs; also corrects year of refinery acquisition in eleventh paragraph)